7 mins read

 Jealousy is like drinking poison and expecting someone else to feel sick.
 Gratitude, on the other hand, is medicine that heals the heart and multiplies blessings.

 So now, whenever I go to the petrol station, I remember that day.
-I smile when I see people fueling for thousands, because I know my God can bless me in His time, His way — even if He chooses to start with a hat and a notebook.
+I smile when I see people fueling for thousands, because I know my God can bless me in His time, His way — even if He chooses to start with a cap and a notebook.

 After all, the lesson isn’t in the amount of fuel but in the attitude of the heart.
 God doesn’t just fill tanks; He fills souls.